zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (name: :zeek:type:`string`)

    Generated for unexpected activity that is not tied to a specific connection or pair of hosts.
-When Bro's packet analysis encounters activity that does not conform to a protocol's specification, it raises one of the ``*_weird`` events to report that.
+When Zeek's packet analysis encounters activity that does not conform to a protocol's specification, it raises one of the ``*_weird`` events to report that.
 This event is raised if the activity is not tied directly to a specific connection or pair of hosts.

    :name: A unique name for the specific type of "weird" situation.
-Bro's default
+Zeek's default
          scripts use this name in filtering policies that specify which "weirds" are worth reporting.